danvega/danvega-dev-nuxt/content/blog/2019/03/14/find-max-array-objects-javascript.md

 ## Array.map

-Whenever that red flag of iterating over an array comes up I immediatly ask myself is this something that map/filter/reduce can solve.
+Whenever that red flag of iterating over an array comes up I immediately ask myself is this something that map/filter/reduce can solve.
 So if you were going to take that approach here you can start with the [map method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 The `map()` method creates a new array with the results of calling a provided function on every element in the calling array.
 You will use the map method to create a new array that contains just the id's so you're no longer working with objects.
 At this point you can just use the normal sort method on the array, grab the last element in the list and that is your max id.

 ```javascript
 const ids = characters.map(user => user.id);